pmean/build-website/text/07/IncreasingTrend.md

 1.087^4^ = 1.398.

-**But wait\...**
+**But wait...**

 If you look at the odds ratio of 1.4, there are two things that might make you pause.
 First, how can we claim that there is an increasing trend when the 2000 value (74%) is actually slightly smaller than the 1996 value (72%).
 Second, the change from 66% in 1992 to 87% in 2004 is only a 21% shift.
 How could this be consistent with an odds ratio of 1.4?
 Both of these can be accounted for if you understand the mechanics of logistic regression.

 When you have a discrete independent variable with lots of observations